licyjiandan/Constrained_GP_KCC/README.md

 # Constrained_GP_KCC
-Physics-Informed Gaussian Process Regression for the Constitutive Modeling of Concrete: A Data-Driven Improvement to Phenomenological Models
+Data and scripts for the paper: Physics-Informed Gaussian Process Regression for the Constitutive Modeling of Concrete: A Data-Driven Improvement to Phenomenological Models by Chenyang Li, Himanshu Sharma, K.T.
+Ramesh, Michael D. Shields